6 Rhomboid Exercises for Better Posture

 If your parents ever told you to “stand up straight,” they wanted you to pay attention to your posture.
-The way we stand or sit can indicate how well our joints and muscles work together.
+The way we stand or sit can indicate how well our body will perform physically and reveal lurking weaknesses.

-When we have a poor posture alignment, this leads to common problems a lot of us deal with — back, neck, and shoulder pain.
-Poor posture also can cause muscle imbalances, weakness, and muscle atrophy.
+When we have a poor postural alignment, this drastically increases our risk for potential injuries in the back, neck, and shoulder.
+Poor posture also can cause muscular imbalances and atrophy.

-Our rhomboid muscles help us maintain a healthy posture.
+Our rhomboid, along with the muscles of the posterior shoulder, help us maintain a healthy posture.

 Related - How to Build a Big Beautiful Back

 They are located on the upper back underneath your traps.
-If you have overdeveloped chest muscles or you have shoulders that roll forward, your rhomboids will play a big part in your posture.
-They pull our shoulder blades together and also rotates your scapular in a downward direction, providing stability for your shoulders.
+If you have overdeveloped chest muscles or you have shoulders that roll forward, your rhomboids potentially are lagging.
+They aid in pulling the scapula down and back, providing stability for your shoulders.